A mosaic of geese engaging in different community events against a pink background

 Love thy neighbor!

 • Introduce other people to your area: While certain events might be just for your block or neighborhood, sometimes you need a crowd!
-Events can bring a wider target audience to your area.
+Events can bring a broader target audience to your location.

 • Just have fun: And that may be the best reason of all.